ALOK07JHA/Guess_The_Number/README.md

 # Guess_The_Number
-Using Python and random library, You can create the game
+Using Python and random module, You can create the game